c4tom/DreamDevBox/docs/howto/docker-toolbox/docker-toolbox-and-the-devilbox.rst

 .. _howto_docker_toolbox_and_the_devilbox:

 *******************************
-Docker Toolbox and the Devilbox
+Docker Toolbox and the DreamDevBox
 *******************************

 Docker Toolbox is a legacy solution to bring Docker to systems which don’t natively support Docker.